rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-centos.md

 one from which you typically connect.

-If you're running your application on the same computer as the MySQL server the host it connects to by default is **localhost**.
+If you're running your application on the same computer as the MySQL server, the host that it connects to by default is **localhost**.
 Any new users that you create must have **localhost** in their **host** field.

 If your application connects remotely, the **host** entry that MySQL looks